-ARION Type Award Criteria Size Material Seal Parchment requirements Script A jointly delivered programme that leads to a Wintec qualification (e.g. on Wintec has accreditation to award the qualification) Spe the awa Specifications are dependent on the level as detailed above, and wording should be agreed to the contract.
+ARION Type Award Criteria Size Material Seal Parchment requirements Script A jointly delivered programme that leads to a Wintec qualification (e.g. on Wintec has accreditation to award the qualification) Specifications are dependent on the level as detailed above, and wording should be agreed to in the contract.
 Wording would be similar to "delivered in partnership with" but cannot state it is awarded by both institutions.
 It would be uncommon to place the other institutions logo in a prominent place on the parchment, if at all.
-A programme that leads to a jointly awarded qualification (e.g. both Wintec and another institution have accreditation to award the qualification) Specifications are dependent on the level as detailed above, and wording should be agreed to in the contract.
-Wording would be along the lines of "jointly awarded by" and have the logo and signatories of both institutions Training Scheme Quality approved programme that does not lead to a qualification listed on the NZQF, but is registered as a Wintec qualification.
+A programme that leads to a jointly awarded qualification (e.g. both Wintec and another institution have accreditation to award the qualification) Training Scheme Quality approved programme that does not lead to a qualification listed on the NZQF, but is registered as a Wintec qualification.
 A4 White 160gsm courier ultra-white smooth paper No The Wintec logo and name 'Waikato Institute of Technology' The legal name of the person receiving the statement The name of the training scheme The level of the training scheme The date of awarding the training scheme The signature of the Chair of the Academic Board [Name of Training Scheme] This is to certify that on [Day] [Month] [Year] [Name of Student] has met the requirements of the training scheme leading to the above qualification and was awarded this qualification by Waikato Institute of Technology.